steriley/grunt-eb/root/README.md

 ## Using The Latest Template

-Run the following command from the terminal ```$ eb-update```
+Run the following command from the terminal ```eb-update```

-This will update your system with any changes that have been made to the template system.
+This will update the starter template with the latest available updates.

 ## Creating A New Project

-Run the following command from the terminal ```$ eb-new```
+Run the following command from the terminal ```eb-new```

-After running eb-new you will be asked a number of questions to help start out the HTML document.
+After running eb-new you will be asked to add the Project title, META description & keywords to add to the HTML document.
 It will then open a new browser window containing the Markdown tool and the HTML page you will be working on.

 You will also need to execute the ```sass.command``` file in the folder by double-clicking it to start up the preprocessor.